nitrotasks/nitro/README.md

     # Copy the default language into a new file
     cp default.json es-ES.json

-    # Edit the the language
-    # Keep the original on the left, and your translation on the right
+    # When editing the the language, keep the original on the left, and your translation on the right
     # 'Lists': 'Listas'

-    # Then compile the language to save space
-    cake language